triSYCL/triSYCL/README.rst

 triSYCL
 +++++++

-This is an humble implementation test bed to experiment with the provisional specification of the OpenCL SYCL C++ layer.
+This is a humble implementation test bed to experiment with the provisional specification of the OpenCL SYCL C++ layer.

 For more information on SYCL, look at http://www.khronos.org/opencl/sycl